ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-## ⚙ Set your environment
+## ⚙ Set Your Environment

-First we need to create a TypeScript project:
+In order to create a TypeScript project its necessary to conduct the following steps in order:
-1. Create an empty folder.
-Let's name it WalletsTutorial.
+1. Create an empty folder (which we’ll name WalletsTutorial).
-2. Use CLI to open this folder.
+2. Open the project folder using the CLI.
 3. Use the followings commands to set up your project:
 ```bash
 npm init -y